planetfederal/workshops/workshops/geoserver/intro/doc/source/styling/styles.rst

 #.
 Leave this preview window open and open up a new browser tab.
 In the new tab, navigate back to the main :ref:`geoserver.webadmin` page.

 #.
-In order to view the SLD for this layer, we need to find out which style is associated with this layer.
-To do this, click on :guilabel:`Layers` under :guilabel:`Data` on the left side of the page, then click on the :guilabel:`Layer Name` link of :guilabel:`countries`.
+In order to view the style for this layer, we need to find out which style is associated with this layer.
+To do this, click :guilabel:`Layers` under :guilabel:`Data` on the left side of the page.

    .. figure:: img/styles_layerslink.png

       Click to go to the Layers page

+#.
+Click the :guilabel:`Layer Name` link of :guilabel:`countries`.

    .. figure:: img/styles_layerspage.png

       The earth:countries layer in the layer list

 #.
 You are now back at the layer configuration page.
+Notice there are four tabs on this page:

+   * :guilabel:`Data` (default)
+   * :guilabel:`Publishing`
+   * :guilabel:`Dimensions`
+   * :guilabel:`Tile Caching`

-Notice there are four tabs on this page, :guilabel:`Data` (the default), :guilabel:`Publishing`, :guilabel:`Dimensions`, and :guilabel:`Tile Caching`.
-Click on the :guilabel:`Publishing` tab, then scroll down to the entry that says :guilabel:`Default Styles`.
+   Click the :guilabel:`Publishing` tab, then scroll down to the entry that says :guilabel:`Default Styles`.
 Make a note of the name of the style.
-(In the case of ``earth:countries`` the name of the style is called ``polygon``.)
+(In the case of ``earth:countries``, the name of the style is called ``polygon``.)

    .. figure:: img/styles_publishingtab.png

       Layer configuration page: Publishing tab

 #.
 Now that we know the name of the style, we can view the style's code.
-Click on the :guilabel:`Styles` link, under :guilabel:`Data` on the left side of the page.
+Click the :guilabel:`Styles` link, under :guilabel:`Data` on the left side of the page.

    .. figure:: img/sld_styleslink.png

       Click to go to the Styles page

 #.
-Click on the style name as determined above.
+Click the style name as determined above.

 #.
-A text editor will open up, displaying the SLD code for this style.
+A text editor will open up, displaying the code for this style.

    .. figure:: img/styles_view.png

-      Viewing the SLD code for this style
+      Viewing the code for this style

 Editing an existing style
 -------------------------

-It is helpful when learning about SLD to edit existing styles rather than creating new ones from scratch.
+It is helpful when learning about styles to edit existing ones rather than creating new ones.
 We will now do this with the style that was just opened.

 #.
-Make a change to an RGB color value in a <CssParameter> value.
-For example, find the line that starts with ``<CssParameter name="fill">`` and change the RGB code to ``#0000ff`` (blue).
+Make a change to an RGB color value in a ``<CssParameter>`` value.
+For example, find the line that starts with ``<CssParameter name="fill">`` and change the RGB code to ``#0000FF`` (blue).

    .. figure:: img/styles_edit.png

-      Editing the SLD code
+      Editing the style code

 #.
 When done, click :guilabel:`Validate` to make sure that the changes you have made are valid.
 If you receive an error, go back and check your work.

    .. figure:: img/styles_validated.png

-      SLD code with no validation errors
+      Style code with no validation errors

 #.
 Click :guilabel:`Submit` to commit the style change.

 #.
 Now go back to the browser tab that contains the OpenLayers preview map.
-Refresh the page (Ctrl/Cmd-F5), and you should see the color change to blue.
+Refresh the page, and you should see the color change to blue.

-   .. note:: GeoServer and your browser will sometimes cache images.
+   .. note:: GeoServer and your browser can both cache images.
 If you don't see a change immediately, zoom or pan the map to display a new area.

    .. figure:: img/styles_edited.png